 The ornamental plant trade is the largest pathway for the introduction of non-native invasive plant species in Canada.
 Preventing introductions and reducing the spread of these plants is the most cost-effective means to protect against their harmful impacts.

-- All imports of plants new to Canada undergo risk assessments (paid for by importers).
+- Require that all imports of plants new to Canada undergo risk assessments.

-- Bans on the sale and movement of high-risk invasive plant species, where regionally appropriate.
+- Ban the sale and movement of high-risk invasive plant species.

-- Continued and stable funding for public education.
+- Provide continued and stable funding for public education.

 Prevention is Key

 The increasing numbers of invasive plants entering Canada each year are having serious ecological and socio-economic consequences.
 Invasive non-native species spread quickly and the cost for their removal escalates over time making management nearly impossible.
-Preventing their introduction and establishment in our environment with legislation is the most logical and cost-effective course of action.
+Preventing their introduction and establishment through improved legislation is the most logical and cost-effective course of action.
 Canada’s legislative framework on invasive plants is fragmented.
-Improved coordinated regulation is needed at the federal, provincial and territorial levels.
+Improved policies and a better coordinated regulatory process is needed at the federal, provincial and territorial levels.